foxx/foxx.github.io/_posts/2014-04-30-42-awesome-tools-for-programmers.markdown

 [http://redis.io/](http://redis.io/)

 Redis is an advanced, multi-purpose key-value store.
 It even has pub/sub support, and is a great alternative to [dead rabbit](https://www.rabbitmq.com/).
-[Salvatore (antirez)](http://antirez.com/latest/0) has done an amazing job keeping Redis fresh and alive.
+Redis stays fresh and alive thanks to the amazing work from [Salvatore (antirez)](http://antirez.com/latest/0).

 ### Salt Stack